Quick overview

 The flat rate can be applied to road vehicles in categories L, M and N, typically motorcycles, cars, buses, vans and trucks.
 It does not apply to agricultural and forestry tractors or working machinery.
 The amount of the flat rate is uniform regardless of the engine capacity, the age of the vehicle or its actual consumption.
 The Revenue defines vehicles for this flat-rate scheme by the categories L, M and N.

 The flat-rate expenditure can be applied to a maximum of three road motor vehicles per tax year.
-These may be own vehicles, whether or not they are classified as commercial property, or leased vehicles.
+These may be own vehicles, whether or not they are classified as business assets, or leased vehicles.
 In contrast, the flat rate does not apply to vehicles normally hired and during a finance lease, as the law limits it to own or hired vehicles.

 An important condition is that the vehicle must not be given to another person to use, for example, a family member or friend for private driving.
 However, a business trip made by a co-worker or employee is not considered to be a transfer to another person unless the employee also uses the vehicle for private purposes.

 When deciding whether a lump sum is worthwhile, do not compare CZK 5 000 with the total monthly cost of the car.
-It is correct to compare it primarily with the expenses that the lump sum replaces – i.e. fuel, parking on business trips and, if applicable, reimbursements according to the specific vehicle scheme.
+It is correct to compare it primarily with the expenses that the lump sum replaces, i.e. fuel, parking during business trips and, if applicable, reimbursements according to the specific vehicle scheme.

-If the taxpayer uses the vehicle only partly to earn, secure or maintain taxable income, for example for private purposes, he can only apply a reduced flat-rate expense of 80 %, i.e. CZK 4 000 per month.
+If a taxpayer uses a vehicle only partly to earn, secure or maintain taxable income, for example, including for private purposes, they can only claim a reduced flat-rate expense of 80%, i.e. CZK 4,000 per month.
 For a vehicle with a reduced flat-rate, other related expenses are also reduced: 20% of these expenses are not tax deductible, except for depreciation, for which the law provides a separate 80% depreciation rule.
 In practice, the reduced flat-rate can only be used for one vehicle; for the other vehicles to which the flat-rate applies, the law operates an exclusive use regime for the production, provision and maintenance of taxable income.

 Are you solving a similar problem?